-The webinar will be cast live at 2.00 pm on Monday 1 June but can also be watched any time after this ‘on-demand’ for those who can’t make it at this time.
-It will also be available permanently – lifetime access – in your online account, along with handouts and any resources referenced during the talk.
+The webinar is available permanently – lifetime access – in your online account, along with handouts and any resources referenced during the talk.
 It will be a focused, concentrated hour with no flannel or waffle so that you can make the most of your time, but will also provide opportunities for follow-up reading and resources for those who want to go further.

 CPD certificate for one hour also available upon attendance.
 The webinar is simple to access: no downloads needed – takes place via a web browser.

 Please join us in this exciting new venture as we work together to help reverse adversity in people’s lives!